 This program focuses on both residential and commercial systems.
 Students train to diagnose, install, and repair HVAC equipment.
 TCC also prepares students for the EPA Section 608 Certification exam.

-Centura's HVAC program is built for students who want to start working quickly.
+Centura's HVAC program is built for students who want to apply for roles upon completion.
 The school offers day and evening schedules and works closely with local contractors.

 VWCC gives students the option to train full-time or as part of an apprenticeship.
 This flexibility is useful if you're already working in the trade.